The quantization of Proca fields on globally hyperbolic spacetimes: Hadamard states and M{\o}ller operators: Introduction

 \subsection{Issues with the quantization of the Proca field}

-Most of the quantum theories are described by {\em Green hyperbolic operators} \cite{Ba,BaGi}, as Klein-Gordon operators $\N$ discussed above or the {\em Proca operator} \cite{Fewster, koProca}, studied in this work, acting on smooth $1$-forms $A\in \Omega^1(\M)$ and where $m^2>0$.
+Most of the quantum theories are described by {\em Green hyperbolic operators} \cite{Ba,BaGi}, as Klein-Gordon operators $\N$ discussed above or the {\em Proca operator} \cite{Fewster, koProca}, studied in this work, acting on smooth $1$-forms $A\in \Omega^1(\M)$ and where $m^2>0$ is a constant.
 These operators are usually formally self-adjoint w.r.t. a (Hermitian or real symmetric) scalar product induced by the analog $\gamma$ on the fibers of the relevant vector bundle.
 In general $\gamma$ is {\em not positive definite}.
-For example, the {\em standard vector} Klein-Gordon field, the Proca field, the Yang-Mills field and also the linearized gravity.
-Referring to the Proca field $\gamma= g^\sharp$ the inverse (indefinite!)
+Very common and physical examples are: the {\em standard vector} Klein-Gordon field, the Proca field, the Maxwell field, more generally, the Yang-Mills field and also the linearized gravity.
+Referring to the Proca, and in general all 1-form fields, we have that $\gamma= g^\sharp$ is the inverse (indefinite!)
 Lorentzian metric of the spacetime $(\M,g)$.

 Unfortunately, in those situations, the Hadamard condition (4) and (5)' are in conflict with the positivity of states, respectively, (3) and (2)'-(3)'.
 It is known that for a vectorial Klein-Gordon operator that is formally self-adjoint w.r.t. an {\em indefinite Hermitian/real symmetric scalar product}, the existence of quasifree Hadamard states is forbidden (see the comment after \cite[Proposition 5.6]{SV} and \cite[Section 6.3]{gerardYM}).